tarantool/cartridge-cli/README.rst

     cartridge clean [INSTANCE_NAME...] [flags]

 `cartridge clean` for running instance(s) causes an error.
-PID-files aren't remove because they are used by `Cartridge CLI` itself to check instance process status.
+PID-files aren't removed because they are used by `Cartridge CLI` itself to check instance process status.

 The following `options <Options_>`_ from the ``start`` command